siyuan-zou/Repository_RetailX/README.md

 ## Future possibilities

-An unsuccessful but potentially promising idea is to train a LLM coder to write and auto-execute SQL-like code snippets that can operate autonomously on the database;
+An (not implemented but) potentially promising idea is to train a LLM coder to write and auto-execute code snippets that can operate autonomously on the database;
 This can allow for more versatile question-answering capabilities related to the database.

-A Graph Neural Network that defines item similarity might be able to give more precise cross-sales suggestions.
+A Graph Neural Network that defines item similarity might be able to give more logical cross-sales suggestions.